andrewferrier/wrapping.nvim/README.md

 ```

 You can then trigger the automatic logic yourself from wherever you want - e.g.
-from a `ftdetect` plugin:
+from a `ftdetect` plugin.
+Note that this will *ignore* the
+`auto_set_mode_filetype_allowlist` and `auto_set_mode_filetype_denylist`
+options.

 ```lua
 require('wrapping').set_mode_heuristically()
 ```

-You can also ignore heuristics entirely and just use the commands/keys above to
+You can also ignore heuristics entirely and just use the commands and/or
-switch between modes for a file.
+keymappings listed above to switch between modes for a file.

 #### If Files Are Detected Incorrectly